Mozzarella and Fresh Fruit Salad

 1 tbsp. honey

-- Place ingredients in non-reactive container with lid.
+- For vinegar: Place ingredients in non-reactive container with lid.

 - Using immersion blender, blend all ingredients until mixture is smooth